leshill/resque_spec/README.md

 (from `ResqueScheduler`), loosely based on [http://github.com/justinweiss/resque_unit](http://github.com/justinweiss/resque_unit).

+ResqueSpec will also fire Resque hooks if you are using them.
+See below.

 This should work with `Resque v1.15.0` and up and `RSpec v2.5.0` and up.

 If you are using `RSpec ~> 1.3.0`, you should use version `~> 0.2.0`.
 This